 - When you’ve reached custard consistency (thick but still spreadable), turn off the stove, remove pan from heat and set aside until you're ready to pipe the custard into your cupcakes.

 Did you make Brazo de Mercedes cupcakes?
 I’d love to hear from you in the comments section below.
+If you’re looking for more unique, creative and delicious cupcake recipes, check out this cupcake recipes collection.

 Or subscribe so you don’t miss a recipe.
 I promise I don’t spam (I hate spam too).